CON BRIO MUSIC THERAPY

 If your child has a group of friends of similar needs and/or abilities, I am happy to provide music therapy sessions in a group setting at your convenient time and location.

 Drop me a message if you would like to be a part of these groups:

 1. For new moms and dads in strengthening the bonds between you and your infants with the use of music.

 2. For parents and children with developmental delays, Down syndrome, William syndrome, and/or multiple disabilities.

 I have had vast experiences in giving public workshops to allied health professionals, medical staff, teachers and parents for the purpose of training and professional development.

+See the lists of workshops I have conducted in Singapore at my bio page.
 I am happy to collaborate with your organizations on topics that suit your needs.